 Herby Lemon Tahini Dressing

 - In a sealable jar, combine all of the ingredients for the basic recipe (except for the water) as well as the ingredients for one of the flavor variations if desired, and stir until a thick paste forms.
 If you are making the Herby Lemon Tahini Dressing Recipe, place all of the ingredients into a small blender including ¼ cup of water, and blend until smooth.

 - Add water a little at a time until the dressing reaches your desired consistency.

-- Taste and add more salt for saltiness, lemon juice for zest or pepper for kick!
+- Taste and add more salt for saltiness, maple syrup for sweetness, lemon juice for zest or pepper for kick!